liyucheng09/Contamination_Detector/readme.md

 *The extent of contamination of XSum test set.*

-We found the perplexity on XSum is between the memorized and clean baseline, which indicate XSum is partially contaminated.
+We found the perplexity on XSum is between the memorized and clean baseline, which indicate XSum is partially contaminated (memorized).

-## Why Choose Contamination Detector

-Traditional methods for analyzing contamination often depend on identifying overlaps between training and test data.
-However, many modern LLMs utilize closed-source training data, restricting analysis largely to internal reports from big tech companies or research groups.

-Contamination Detector uses a novel approach by directly auditing models and benchmarks, thereby **avoiding the need for access to the training data.** And there is no need for the massive storage demands for hosting the entire training data as well.
-This provides opportunities for small teams and individuals to conduct their own contamination analyses.

 ## 0.To start